FHA Loans for First Time Homebuyers

 - Home buyers will find that they can qualify for a loan only two years after the discharge date of a Chapter 7 bankruptcy.
-Conventional loans require a four-to-seven year waiting period before they can qualify.
+Conventional loans require a four-to-seven year waiting period before they can be eligible.

-- A prospective buyer can qualify for an FHA-insured loan three (3) years from the recorded date of a previous foreclosure, as long as the previous loan was not an FHA loan;
+- A prospective buyer can qualify for an FHA-insured loan three (3) years from the recorded date of a previous foreclosure, as long as the last mortgage was not an FHA loan;

 - A borrower may receive the down payment for the purchase of the house as a gift from a family member.

 - FHA loans carry a lower interest rate as compared to conventional loans.

 - A higher seller concession is allowed.
 Sellers can contribute up to 6% of the purchase price towards the closing costs of the borrower.